Library FAQ - Where in the library..?

 View Map to locate the Tech Enhanced Collaboration Space (TECS), Room 1045.

-To use the rooms, ask at the Circulation Desk for a key.
+To use RL2034, visit the Circulation Desk for a key.

 View this map for room locations.